10 Moves That Took Stripe to $70 Billion in Valuation in 2024

 The Collisons focused on solving current problems and anticipating future challenges.
 This foresight allowed Stripe to introduce tools and features that met emerging needs before they became widespread issues.

 One of the most significant outcomes of this strategy was Stripe Radar, a sophisticated fraud prevention tool that uses advanced machine learning to detect and prevent fraud in real-time.
-This innovation strengthened Stripe’s position as a trusted partner in the digital economy.

 Another key development was Stripe Terminal, which enabled businesses to integrate in-person payments with their existing Stripe accounts, reflecting the company’s ability to adapt to changing market demands.